 The adoption process requires you to attend informational meetings to explore the requirements and scope of becoming an adoptive or foster parent.
 At these meetings, you can ask questions and receive information about the process.
 If your area has no informational meetings, the Texas Department of Family and Protective Services (DFPS) will give you the necessary information.
 No appointment is necessary, and you can check with DFPS for free information about meetings in your area.

-If you choose to be a foster parent instead of adopting, additional training will be required.
+Additional training will be required if you choose to be a foster parent instead of adopting.
 Foster training involves 16 hours of pre-placement education plus an additional 35-hour competency program called Parent Resource Information Development Education (PRIDE).

 The next step is creating an adoption profile.
 In a closed adoption, this profile is the only thing the birth mother will normally see.
-The profile should include information such as your career, your pets, hobbies, things you enjoy doing, any family traditions, your home, the type of community in which you live, and your ideals as a prospective parent.
+The profile should include information such as:

 Your profile can start with a note to the birth mother that should have a warm and supportive tone.
 Next, describe your family and life.
 Show off the type of person you are and highlight the things that excite you.
 Talk about your relationship as a couple (if you are not a single person), and talk about yourself as a person.
 You can even include photos of your pets, home, and family activities.

 Every adoption requires a home study.
 Often, this study is performed by a social worker or other adoption professional from Child Protective Services or the adoption agency.
 Sometimes, the state and adoption agency may conduct separate home studies.
 During the home study, the caseworker will investigate your family interests, lifestyle, personal history, strengths, child care skills and history, and ability to meet the child’s needs.